In this article: Learn the basics of meditation, and why you cannot afford to just jump right in.

-For the vast majority of meditation techniques, it is imperative you learn and practice in the right way.
+It is imperative you learn and practice in the right way.

 I literally launched myself into meditation, practicing every single different technique I could get my hands on (and there were hundreds—we’ll discuss them a little later).
 I was just so excited to be practicing techniques that the old masters used, techniques that have been handed down through history.

 It’s hard not to get caught up in excitement once you start to discover all the different meditation techniques and the myriad ways in which they can benefit you in your own life.

 That’s why I think you and I ought to go over the basics of meditation now, before we start to learn the actual techniques.
 That way, once we get to the actual meditation techniques we’ll know how to practice them safely and correctly.

 - To start with, take a look at this article on the real meaning of meditation.
 It provides a lot of important background info for beginners.
 Then proceed with the steps below.